tbdltee/WaterLevel_WiFi/Readme.md

 This project is using HC-SR04p ultrasonic to measure the water level and send to internet dashboard (using node-red).

 ## Release History
+* 0040D
+  * bugs fixed (Arduino) in RainCount debounce using millis(). millis() is not working while sleep.
+Change millis to Debounce_counter
+  * Rain_debounce_counter set to 150ms
+  * Timer adjustment
+  * Change method to get Batt level.
+Measure Vcc for stability and use Max A2-value as 100%.
+Decrease maxADC 50mV for every 7 days.
 * 0040C
+  * Measure ADC of internal reference 1.1v and calc back to A2-ADC.
   * Support Battery auto-calibration.
   * Bug fixed when Tx come back from Power-Off state
 * 0040B